molnard/wasabipres2019/README.md

 Its an old story that why mixers and different kind of coinjoin technilogies arise.
 _mixers_
 Can someone do this alone?
 Well not really.
 The problem is that even if you are generating a lot of transaction with varying inputs and outputs the begin and the end transaction could be identified.
 For example if coins come from the same wallet it can be connected together with the help of breadth-first search on the transaction graph.
-By the way transaction generation could be expensive.
-Anonymity loves company: you cannot mix by yourself.
+In additon transaction generation could be expensive. "anonymity loves company", the more users there are, the better your privacy.

 In the past, traditional bitcoin mixers provide centralized way to obfuscate the ledger.
 The problem is that you have to send your coins into the mixer and they will send back the mixed bitcoin for you if they will...
 For example: Bitcoin fog worked for years without an issue had a good feedback but later it became a selective scam.
 You send the money it mixes but if you are sending a larger amount then it will take it.
 Decentralized coinjoin is the solution for that.